linz/postgresql-tableversion/doc/table_version.md

 revision table is created with all the same fields plus a `_revision_created` and `_revision_expired` fields.
 A row level trigger is then setup on the original table and whenever an insert, update and delete statement is run the change is recorded in the table's revision data table.
+And a statement level trigger is setup to forbid TRUNCATE.

 Revisions are more described in the `table_version.revision` table.